 East Riding Health and Care Committee

-The Health and Care Committee represents the partnership between the NHS, local government and other partners including general practitioners (through PCN leadership) and the local Voluntary and Community Sector (VCS)
+The Health and Care Committee represents the partnership between the NHS, local government and other partners including general practitioners through Primary Care Network (PCN) leadership and the local Voluntary and Community Sector (VCS)

 What is the Health and Care Committee?

-The East Riding Health and Care Partnership is designed to understand and meet these needs focusing on neighbourhoods and Primary Care Networks (PCN), integrating to improve population health.
+The East Riding Health and Care Partnership is designed to understand and meet the needs of our residents, focusing on neighbourhoods and PCNs, integrating to improve population health.
 This represents a meaningful change in thinking and approach.

 Within the Health and Care Committee, our population health approach has resulted in an agreed set of multi-year programmes that are based around individuals and communities, moving away from a traditional focus on sectors and services.